EWC-consortium/eudi-wallet-rulebooks-and-schemas/rulebooks/rb004_idproofing-etsi461.md

 In banking scenario is applicable for Customer Due Diligence (CDD) or Know-Your-Customer (KYC) processes.
 The business value of this attestation must be seeked also in the ability to represent an enablement of the ecosystem of the wallet in a transition and coexistence phase prior to the consolidation of EUDIW trust model and PID availability to all EU citizens.
 And of course it could enable the availability of different attributes and information than official PID ones, nowadays managed by actual available identification processes provided by local and EU QTSPs.
 So we assume that within the EUDIW framework, aside the PID there will be a collection of credential related to the official identity of the user like this one and all the others that for instance will represent a credential digital form of physical documents or eIDs.
 These credentials will be based on existing and certified identification or data verification processes that will enable the progressive adoption of EUDIW in existing business processes of everyday life.

 This credential includes subject identity data and ID document data.
-There could be more than one data scheme derived from the one that is linked in this project (ds006).
+Because requirements for identity proofing may vary in different countries and some (Q)TSPs may have different preferences, this may lead to different data schemes.
+A first proposal is provided in [ds006]

 ### 1.4 Key words